 BCBSND allows industry standard ancillary asynchronous teleradiology.

-The practice of health care is deemed to occur in the state where the patient is located.
-Practitioners providing health care to patients located in another state are subject to the licensing and disciplinary laws of the state of the patient's location and must possess an active license for their profession in the state of the patient's location.
+The practice of health care is deemed to occur in the state where the individual is located.
+Practitioners providing health care to individuals located in another state are subject to the licensing and disciplinary laws of the state of the individual’s location and must possess an active license for their profession in the state of the individual’s location.

 The health care provider should review and follow the technical and administrative guidelines published by the American Telemedicine Association for fundamental requirements when providing medical and other healthcare services using telecommunications technologies.
 When guidelines, position statements, or standards from any professional organization or society exist, health care providers should also incorporate those into practice.